ICSC-Spoke2-repo/idl-rucio/README.md

 ## Getting Started

-_**NOTE**: run once export KUBECONFIG=/etc/rancher/rke2/rke2.yaml in each new terminal window, otherwise add it in the .bashrc file.
+_**NOTE**: run once `export KUBECONFIG=/path/to/kubeconfig/*.yaml` in each new terminal window, otherwise add it in the .bashrc file.
 Also add `export PATH="/path/to/kubectl:$PATH"` to your .bashrc file in order to use kubectl directly._

 Git clone repository (**TMP for the prototype**):
 - https://github.com/rucio/k8s-tutorial.git